SafeMoon Hits Market Capitalization of $2.81 Million (SAFEMOON)

-SafeMoon (SAFEMOON) traded down 0.5% against the dollar during the one day period ending at 22:00 PM ET on June 19th.
-Over the last seven days, SafeMoon has traded up 4.1% against the dollar.
-SafeMoon has a market cap of $2.81 million and $19.01 worth of SafeMoon was traded on exchanges in the last day.
-One SafeMoon token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the 24-hour period ending at 15:00 PM ET on June 21st.
+SafeMoon has a market capitalization of $2.81 million and $19.01 worth of SafeMoon was traded on exchanges in the last day.
+One SafeMoon token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, SafeMoon has traded 2.4% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.